Lover's Knot (film): Plot

+An angel oversees the romantic relationship between two lovers to prevent them from breaking up.

 Release

 Lover's Knot premiered at the first annual Temecula Valley International Film Festival in 1995.
-It was also reviewed at the 1996 Cannes Film Festival.
+It was also reviewed at the 1996 Cannes Film Festival's Marché du Film.
+It was given a limited release in the United States on 12 July 1996 by Legacy Releasing.

 Reception

-The Los Angeles Times wrote that the film "is so marginal that it theatrical release is sheerest folly."
-The Boca Raton News wrote that it "has an annoying and intrusive central gimmick.
-Variety wrote that "despite Tim Curry's Brit accent, "Lover's Knot" is pure American collegiate humor."
+Kevin Thomas for the Los Angeles Times wrote that the film "is so marginal that its theatrical release is sheerest folly."
+In a similarly lukewarm review, Skip Sheffield of the Boca Raton News wrote that Lover's Knot "has an annoying and intrusive central gimmick."
+For Variety, Deborah Young wrote that "despite Tim Curry's Brit accent, Lover's Knot is pure American collegiate humor."